 Please note: if you are holding a conditional offer at Queen Mary, University of London please do not wait until you receive your examination results before completing and submitting your housing application

 Because Queen Mary residences are so popular, there are some restrictions on who is eligible for a place but if you can answer 'Yes' to the following three questions you are likely to be offered a place, subject to availability.

-Question one: Will you be a new first year full-time registered student at Queen Mary, University of London, who has not lived in a Queen Mary residence before (i.e. on another course of study) and who has applied by the deadline (see section above)?
+Question one: Will you be a new full-time registered student at Queen Mary, University of London, who has not lived in a Queen Mary residence before (i.e. on another course of study) and who has applied by the deadline (see section above)?

 Question two: Is your home too far from Queen Mary, University of London to commute daily?
 Please note priority will be given to those students living furthest from Queen Mary, University of London and Care Leavers who will be accommodated.

 Question three: Are you prepared to sign an agreement for a full academic year in the Residences, at least for the period September to June?
 (This condition does not apply to single semester Associate students or mid-year applicants).

 If you can answer 'yes' to questions one and three, but live close enough to Queen Mary, University of London to commute you can still make an application which will be considered later during the academic year, should vacancies arise.

 QMUL has set aside a quota of 100 rooms to be allocated to Clearing applicants.
 These rooms will be allocated on a random ballot system to applicants who submit their online housing application by Wednesday 24 August (midnight BST).

 In order to submit your housing application you must be placed at QMUL, i.e. you must be holding an unconditional firm (UF) offer.